 Many scammers use stolen credit cards from another country.
 If a customer’s credit card is from one country and their IP address is from another, there’s a higher risk that the order is fraudulent.

 A brand new email account is a sign that your customer may be creating a fake identity to try and fool your fraud detection systems.

 When a customer who’s done business with you over a long period of time orders to a reshipper, it’s usually a safe transaction.
 Be warier of first-time customers, especially when they place expensive orders.

 Be suspicious of customers who place many orders in a very short period of time.
 It’s an unusual behavior for legitimate customers, but scammers often hit businesses with clusters of orders to the same address.

 Check to see if the reshipper has been flagged for fraud by other businesses.
 Can you find this address on a list of registered reshippers?
 Some fraudsters create fake reshipping businesses as part of their scams.
 Be suspicious of freight forwarders you’ve never heard of, especially if their websites seem phony or no one answers your requests for verification.

 When you pay attention to these data points, it’ll be easier to spot inconsistencies that point to fraud.

 Q: How can NoFraud help?

-To learn more, reach out to Shoshanah at firstname.lastname@example.org.
+To learn more about how NoFraud can help your business stay safe from freight forwarder scams, reach out to Shoshanah at firstname.lastname@example.org.